MbinOrg/mbin/docs/02-admin/FAQ.md

 ./bin/console mbin:messenger:dead:remove_all
 ```

 _Hint:_ Most messages that are stored in the database are most likely in the `failed` queue, thus running the first command (`mbin:messenger:failed:remove_all`) will most likely delete all messages in the `messenger_messages` table.
+Regularly running this command will keep your database clean.

 ## Where can I find my logging?